aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 Helm charts will be installed and updated using `helm upgrade --install`, where a few parameters are being passed down (such as `repo`, `values`, `version`, `namespace`, `wait`, `timeout`, etc).
 This means that if the chart is added to CDK with the same release name, it will try to update the chart in the cluster.
+If the object passed to `values` is an array, this will be passed to Helm as multiple values files.

 Helm charts are implemented as CloudFormation resources in CDK.
 This means that if the chart is deleted from your code (or the stack is